Terms & Conditions v.3

 "Router" means the high-speed wireless Router together with any ancillary equipment (which may include microfilters, wireless USB adapters and other peripheral equipment) that we, or our authorised distributors, may supply to you when you subscribe to the Service that enables you to connect your computer to the internet;

-"Service" or "Services" means the Broadband Service and/or Telephony Service that we provide to you, pursuant to your Contract;
+"Service" or "Services" means the Broadband Service (and/or any other relevant service, excluding Add-ons) that we provide to you, pursuant to your Contract;

 "Telephony Service" means the service we provide to you enabling you to make and receive telephone calls to domestic and international telephone numbers;